zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_07_en-US_RTM_AND_SMELL.md

 ## Conclusion

-Smell—reconceived as the direct perception of coherence—becomes the primary sense for RTM navigation and threat assessment.
+Smell, reconceived as the direct perception of coherence, becomes the primary sense for RTM navigation and threat assessment.
 The Aetherion does not "see" where it's going.
 It **smells** the signature of its destination.

 This understanding transforms smell from a primitive survival sense into the foundation of trans-reality navigation: